Malayalam film 'Jallikattu' is India's entry for Oscars 2021

 Mumbai, Nov 25 (IANS) The Malayalam film, Jallikattu, has been selected as the official Indian entry in the Best International Feature Film category at the upcoming 93rd Academy Awards, 2021.

+The film has been chosen from among 27 entries across Hindi, Odiya, Marathi and other languages.
+Some of the other entries were “The Disciple”, “Shakuntala Devi”, “Shikara”, “Gunjan Saxena”, “Chhapaak”, “Gulabo Sitabo”, “Bhonsle”, “Chhalaang”, “Eeb Allay Ooo!”, “Atkan Chatkan”, “Serious Men”, “The Sky Is Pink” and “Bittersweet”.

-The news was confirmed trade analyst Ramesh Bala.
+The news was confirmed by trade analyst Ramesh Bala earlier in the day.
 “Lijo Jose Pellissery’s #Jallikattu is India’s entry for the Best International Film #Oscar category,” Bala wrote on official Twitter account.

+Trade analyst Taran Adarsh also confirmed: “INDIA’S OFFICIAL ENTRY TO #OSCARS… #Malayalam film #Jallikattu will be #India’s official entry to the 93rd Academy Awards 2021 #Oscars.”

 The 2019 action drama is directed by Lijo Jose Pellissery with a screenplay by S. Hareesh and R. Jayakumar.
 It is based on the short story named Maoist by Hareesh.
 The film stars Antony Varghese, Chemban Vinod Jose, Sabumon Abdusamad and Santhy Balachandran.